 I turned 11 and my Danish grandmother gave me a journal and a stern directive to fill it up.
-That led me to yearbooking (do those even exist anymore?) and eventually to major in magazines at Northwestern University's Medill School of Journalism.
+(That's her, Margrethe Bramsen, in 2010 at her 100th birthday, which she planned herself at the Orangery in Copenhagen's King's Garden.)
+That little diary was the first lily pad that lead me first to yearbooks, next to literary mags, and eventually to a magazine major at Northwestern University's Medill School of Journalism.
 Since then, I have served as a staffer at Southern Living, Southern Accents, Weight Watchers, and a host of other titles.
-When I left what was then a Time Inc. group (it's now under Meredith Corp.), I began freelancing for additional brands, like Better Homes & Gardens, Budget Travel, Coastal Living, Cottage Living, Garden & Gun, HOME, and Orient Express; contributing to travel guides such as Fodor’s and Moon Handbooks; crafting books for Better Homes & Gardens, HGTV, and TLC; and pulling together special interest publications for companies ranging from BellSouth to Safeway and Saks.
+When I left what was then a Time Inc. group (it's now Dotdash Meredith), I began freelancing for additional brands, like Better Homes & Gardens, Budget Travel, Coastal Living, Cottage Living, Garden & Gun, HOME, and Orient Express; contributing to travel guides such as Fodor’s and Moon Handbooks; crafting books for Better Homes & Gardens, HGTV, and TLC; and pulling together special interest publications for companies ranging from BellSouth to Safeway and Saks.